vinum-team/Vinum/README.md

 # Vinum
-Vinum is a modern reactive state management library intended for powerful use and efficiency.
+Vinum is a modern & multi-paradigm reactive state management library intended for powerful use and efficiency.

 Vinum currently isn't ready for any production use.